It's a good thing that the fishing in rural Maryland is lousy, at least compared to the great fishing throughout Downeast Maine.

 Cox remembers Shultz keeping a close eye on her research and serving as a source of ceaseless encouragement.
 "He used to come over to my bench and say, 'Is it Eureka! yet?'
 He is so smart and well-respected all over the world, and at the same time he's so personable.
 Lenny is amazing."

-Shultz will be 65 this spring, but doesn't see retirement as an option.
+Shultz is approaching 70 but doesn't see retirement as an option.
 He remains in great demand as a collaborator on new humanized mouse models and as a speaker at seminars and conferences worldwide.
-Shultz recently joined Nobel Laureate and Jackson Laboratory alum and trustee David Baltimore in addressing the Second International Workshop on Humanized Mice in Amsterdam, and he's looking ahead to the next workshop in North Carolina.
+Shultz recently joined Nobel Laureate and Jackson Laboratory alum and trustee David Baltimore in addressing the Second International Workshop on Humanized Mice in Amsterdam.
 Meanwhile, his research programs have now generated over 300 peer-reviewed publications, and he is as busy as he's ever been, engineering new mouse models that are critical to ongoing research in human immunology, diabetes, infectious diseases, cancer and regenerative medicine.

 "When folks retire, there is all that talent that is bored and has a lot of time," he says.
 "As more and more people are using our models, you'll find me in my lab for some time to come.
 I'll keep doing it for as long as it's fun.
 Besides, you can't fish around here, really, 12 months out of the year."